In Memory

 April 6, 1886 – October 4, 1915

-Sister M. Visitation Hines, IHM, of the Sisters, Servants of the Immaculate Heart of Mary died on October 4, 1915 at the West Side Hospital in Scranton, Pennsylvania, as the result of an accident.
+Sister M. Visitation Hines, IHM, of the Sisters, Servants of the Immaculate Heart of Mary died on October 4, 1915, at the West Side Hospital in Scranton, PA.

-She is survived by three brothers, Martin McHale, Thomas C. Hines, and W. Russell Hines, and four sisters, Sister M. Demetrius, IHM, Margaret Walsh, Nona Theresa Lally and Mary.
+She is survived by a brother, Thomas C. Hines, and three sisters, Sister M. Demetrius, IHM, Margaret Walsh, and Nona Theresa Lally.

-Interment is at the Marywood College Cemetery, on the grounds of Marywood College in Scranton, Pennsylvania.
+The funeral will be Wednesday, October 6 at 9:30 a.m. in the chapel at Mount St. Mary’s Motherhouse in Scranton.
+Interment will follow at the Marywood College Cemetery, on the grounds of Marywood College in Scranton, PA.

 “It is noticeable that in the religious life all works of worth prosper only in the shadow of the Cross.
 The opening of Marywood College was followed by a calamity, the sudden death of our dear Sister M. Visitation Hines, who was killed by an automobile on October 4, 1915.
 Sister M. Visitation and Sister M. Francesca, both of Saint Cecilia’s Academy, were on their way home from Saint Ann’s Monastery, where they had gone to Confession.
 As they were crossing Main Avenue, below the monastery, an automobile struck Sister M. Visitation and dragged her several feet.
 Father Patrick was hastily summoned, but Sister was unconscious.
 The dying Sister was placed in an automobile and taken to the West Side Hospital.
 She never regained consciousness and before the hospital was reached her pure soul had entered into the house of its Eternity.